jon-jacky/Piety/piety/README.md

 take over the Python session, postponing all other tasks.
 However, it may be possible to adapt some of them.

+It is possible to have more than one task that has a handler for a same event.
+For some events, it is necessary that only one task handle that event, that task is said to have the *focus* for that event.
+The Piety scheduler manages the focus for such events, multiplexing the event among the tasks that might handle it.

 ### Console ###

-THIS SECTION IS OBSOLETE, REVISIONS COMING SOON

 The *console* module contains a skeleton command line application.
-It defines a class *Console*, with a *getchar* method that gets a single character typed at the console keyboard, and adds it to a command line (usually).
-When *getchar* gets a line terminator character, it calls a command function and passes the command line to it.  *Getchar* also handles some editing functions and other control keys.
+It defines a class *Console*, with a *handle_key* method that gets a single character typed at the console keyboard, and adds it to a command line (usually).
+When *handle_key* gets a line terminator character, it calls a command function and passes the command line to it.
+The *handle_key* method also handles some editing functions and other control keys.

-The *getchar* method (including the command function it may call) can be one of the handlers scheduled by *piety.run*, called each time the user types a single key.
-Other Piety tasks can run while the user is entering or editing the command line.

 The command function is passed as an argument to the *Console* constructor, so this same class can act as the front end to any